PRIMARY OPEN ANGLE GLAUCOMA

 The amount of glaucoma testing varies to some extent with the severity of the disease, but usually is performed on an annual basis.
 Each test gives us a different piece of information on how the patient is doing.

-HRT or Optical Coherence Tomorography (OCT) are the modern technologies that Newsom Eye uses to laser scan the nerve fiber layer of the optic nerve.
-This not only analyzes against a database for disease, but also stores the findings for future reference with the patient to detect even the slightest progression of the disease.
+HRT or Optical Coherence Tomorography are the modern technologies that Newsom Eye uses to laser scan the nerve fiber layer of the optic nerve.
+This not only analyzes against a database for disease, but also stores the findings for future reference to detect even the slightest progression of the disease.

-Pachymetry is used to measure the central corneal thickness which we now know is an important data point to reference for glaucoma risk.
-This test is usually only performed once unless surgery or trauma changes the structure of the cornea.
+Pachymetry is used to measure the central corneal thickness which is an important data point of reference for glaucoma risk.

 Treatment